On an Information and Control Architecture for Future Electric Energy Systems: Concluding Remarks

 \section{Concluding Remarks}

-Finally, we come back to the issue of {\it{extensibility}}, by which is meant an important property of a design that allows the future incorporation of new capabilities or functionalities.
-The power system architecture of the present was designed to have the important properties of a reliable and efficient system, such as fault tolerance, scalability, stability, etc. The question before us today is whether the original design is also extensibile to allow for large penetration of renewables along with other compensatory strategies on the demand and storage side.
+Finally, the issue of {\textit{extensibility}} is discussed here.
+Extensibility is an important property of a design that allows the future incorporation of new capabilities or functionalities.
+The information and control architecture of the current power grid was designed to have the important properties of a reliable and efficient system, such as fault tolerance, scalability, and stability.
+The question before us today is whether the original design is also extensible to allow for large penetration of renewables along with other compensatory strategies on the demand and storage side.
 This paper provides constructive suggestions towards achieving this goal at several levels, and thereby argues that the current design is indeed extensible.
-Specifically, we have articulated several new control loops for the future electric energy systems aimed at achieving the new societal goals of decarbonization and electrification of transportation.
+Specifically, several new control loops have been articulated for the future electric energy systems aimed at achieving the new societal goals of decarbonization and electrification of transportation.

-We now describe some new research challenges from the viewpoint of architecture design.
-The first challenge is how to balance the pragmatic view of a system in with large sunk investment, with a greenfield view of the system.
+Some new research challenges are described as follows from the viewpoint of system architecture design.
+The first challenge is how to balance the pragmatic view of a system with large sunk investment versus a greenfield view of the system.
 The architecture of the electric energy system has evolved over the past century with many loops of control, communication, and computing technologies intertwined with the physical system.
 Thus the challenge is how to design new control loops that are backward compatible with existing loops.

-The second challenge is how to provide a coherent viewpoint of this complex system across multiple temporal and spatial scales, with some formal verification or some form of guarantees of performance.
+The second challenge is how to provide a coherent viewpoint of this complex system across multiple temporal and spatial scales, with some formal verification or some form of guarantee of performance.
 The assumptions of time-scale and spatial-scale separation will need to be mathematically re-visited with the increasing level of complexity involved with this system, particularly in light of new distributed energy technologies and intelligence at the grid-edge.